DarkPurple141/nodeboard/docs/outline.md

     a. home for auth / dashboard showing (b)
     b. gamelist for finding game
     c. create or join for each game.

+## MISC

+1. Have error message for failed facebook auth